 X-PHY AI Embedded Cyber Secure SSD

-BendyBear is an advanced shellcode with features that are not present in other types of shellcodes, making it technically sophisticated and hard to detect.
+BendyBear is an advanced shellcode with features that are not present in other types of shellcodes, making it technically sophisticated and hard to detect, thus perfect for an APT attack.
 The developers used byte manipulation and cryptographic routines to achieve a high level of technical sophistication.
 They also signature block verification and anti-analysis techniques to evade detection.
 As such, the BandyBear can bypass software security and executes database cloning without detection.
 This is where X-PHY AI Embedded Cyber secure SSD comes in.
-The X-PHY SSD features will work together and detect the attack and halt any attempt to clone the database illegally.
+The X-PHY SSD features will work together and detect the APT attack and halt any attempt to clone the database illegally.

 DETECTION OF MALICIOUS ACTIVITY